nuhaaajamu/PhyloGenix/README.md

-# PhyloGenix 🧬: Phylogenetic Tree Generator
+#Phylogenetic Tree Generator 🧬

-This is a Python based program that generates phylogenetic trees from sequence data in FASTA format.
+PhyloGenix is a Python based program that generates phylogenetic trees from sequence data in FASTA format.
 It leverages sequence alignment and evolutionary distance calculations to construct trees using UPGMA and Neighbor-Joining algorithm methods.
 <br><br>

 ## Features